akamai/terraform-provider-akamai/website/docs/g/faq.html.markdown

 5. Execute a `Terraform Plan` on the configuration.
 The plan should be empty.
 If not, correct accordingly and repeat until plan is empty and configuration is in sync with the GTM Backend.

 Since Terraform assumes it is the de-facto state for any resource it leverages, we strongly recommend staging the domain and objects imports in a test environment to familiarize yourself with the provider operation and mitigate any risks to the existing GTM domain configuration.

+## GTM Terraform Resource Field Representation During Plan and/or Apply

+Terraform presents not only fields defined in the configuration, but all defined resource fields, during a Plan or Apply action.
+Fields are either required, optional or computed as specified in each resource description.
+Default values for fields will display if not explicitly configured.
+In many cases, the default will be zero, empty string or empty list depending on the the type.
+These default or empty values are informational and not included in resource updates.

 ## Leverage template_file and snippets to render your configuration file